Find Affordable College Courses

 Mount Pleasant, MI

-Central Michigan University did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a doctor’s degree.
-It came in at #6 on the list.
-Located in the town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.
+Central Michigan University landed the #6 spot in the 2023 rankings for the most popular doctor’s degree natural resources conservation programs.
+Located in the distant town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

 Women make up 50% of the conservation majors at the school.